LoGan070raGnaR/CEHGuideBook/cheetsheet.md

 ## Tools

-- SQLMap: For finding SQL Injection Vulnerabilities
+- `SQLMap`: For finding SQL Injection Vulnerabilities
-- Wpscan: Scanning and finding issues in wordpress websites
+- `Wpscan`: Scanning and finding issues in wordpress websites
-- ADB: For connecting android devices to PC and binay analysis
+- `ADB`: For connecting android devices to PC and binay analysis
-- Burpsuite: For analysing and manipulating the traffic
+- `Burpsuite`: For analysing and manipulating the traffic

 - First download and install DVWA